chrisd149/Cog-Customization/README.md

 	4. Go to the Toontown Rewritten Folder, and copy/paste the .mf phase files into your Panda3D folder (For this project, only phase_3 through phase_5.5, and phase_9 through phase_11 files are needed).
 	5. Open main.cpython-37.pyc to run the application (It will open the command prompt to start).
+		NOTE: the .pyc file may not work on your system, and if it doesn't, you will have to open the program via a python IDE.

 <h2>Built With</h2>